CameronLCrawford/vertex/spec.md

 # Overview
-`vertex` is a virtual machine that simulates an 8-bit CPU with 15 registers and the ability to address 64k of memory by utilising pairs of 8-bit registers.
+`vertex` is a virtual machine that simulates an 8-bit CPU with the ability to address 64k of memory.
 This specification details the design of these components:
 - Instructions
 - Registers